Cory Booker Makes It Official: He's Running For President In 2020

 Booker is an advocate of Medicare for all, raising the federal minimum wage to $15 per hour and a job guarantee program.
 He's also been a strong opponent of Trump's Cabinet appointments.

-While his savvy on both social and traditional media earned him a high profile, Booker has also faced criticism from progressives for appearing too close to both Wall Street and pharmaceutical companies, a major industry in New Jersey.
+While his savvy on both social and traditional media earned him a high profile, Booker also has faced criticism from progressives for appearing too close to both Wall Street and pharmaceutical companies, a major industry in New Jersey.

-And as a surrogate for the 2012 Obama campaign, Booker admonished Democratic criticism of GOP nominee Mitt Romney's business career, saying, "Stop attacking private equity."
+And as a surrogate for the 2012 Obama campaign, Booker admonished Democratic criticism of GOP nominee Mitt Romney's business career, saying: "Stop attacking private equity."

 In 2017, Booker told NPR that he stopped taking donations from the pharmaceutical industry, previously a prominent source of his campaign funds.
-In recent years he has co-sponsored a measure, along with Sen. Bernie Sanders, I-Vt., to legalize pharmaceutical imports from Canada, and has been increasingly more outspoken on high drug prices.
+In recent years he has co-sponsored a measure, along with Sen. Bernie Sanders, I-Vt., to legalize pharmaceutical imports from Canada, and has been increasingly more outspoken about high drug prices.

 The New Jersey Democrat is the fourth senator to announce a run for president, joining Sens.
-Elizabeth Warren, Kirsten Gillibrand, and Kamala Harris.
+Elizabeth Warren, Kirsten Gillibrand and Kamala Harris.
 Booker is the second black candidate in the increasingly large and diverse 2020 Democratic primary field.
-Booker and Harris have worked together on the Senate Judiciary Committee and have a close relationship, but are expected to compete for the support of African-American voters — a key constituency in a Democratic primary.
+Booker and Harris have worked together on the Senate Judiciary Committee and have a close relationship but are expected to compete for the support of African-American voters — a key constituency in a Democratic primary.